JmGarzon/fake_news_detector/README.md

 ### Data preparation:
 * Run `notebooks/Data_preproccesing.ipynb`, to read multiple CSV files in a `base_csv` folder containing news articles datasets.
 It processes them to standardize their schema, combines them into a single DataFrame, and saves the final DataFrame as a Parquet file.
 The steps include reading the data, standardizing the schemas, checking for duplicates, and saving the final processed data.
 The resulting parquet file should be placed inside `\data\news_data`.

+### Feature Engineering
+* Run `notebooks/feature engineering.ipynb`,to read the parquet file, create a RDD and run a MapReduce to count the words in both real and fake titles and texts.

 ### Models comparison:
 *  Run `notebooks/Fake News - Model Comparison - Spark.ipynb` to train and compare a TFidF-based Logistic Regression,  a TFidF-based Random Forest, and a classifier using BERT embeddings.